An Aerobic Exercise: Yeast Metabolism with and without Aeration

 |Cost||Low ($20 - $50)|

 AbstractThis is a straightforward project on glucose metabolism in yeast.
-You'll grow yeast under aerobic and anaerobic conditions and measure carbon dioxide output to assess metabolic efficiency.
+You will grow yeast under aerobic and anaerobic conditions and measure carbon dioxide output to assess metabolic efficiency.

 ObjectiveThe objective of this experiment is to investigate yeast metabolism under aerobic and anaerobic conditions by measuring carbon dioxide output.